The healthcare system in Hong Kong: An informative overview

 Private sector hospitals in Hong Kong are truly world-class, with some hospitals even providing patients the option of ordering 5-star hotel meals to be delivered straight to their hospital beds.
-Private rooms with your own massive TV, “VIP suites” with a balcony overlooking the city, and à la carte meals are just a select few of the myriad of luxurious services and personalized choices available to those who can afford seeking treatment from private facilities.
+Private rooms with your own TV, “VIP suites” with a balcony overlooking the city, and à la carte meals are just a select few of the myriad of luxurious services and personalized choices available to those who can afford to seek treatment from private facilities.

-The increasing cost of private healthcare in HK is widely known, and there is little indication that this trend will be slowing.
-For instance, first-class in-patient care will set you back by around HKD 5,640 per day, and a c-section maternity delivery package costs up to HKD 60,500 (excluding all additional charges such as doctors’ and nursing fees).
+The increasing cost of private healthcare in Hong Kong is widely known, and there is little indication that this trend will be slowing.
+For instance, first-class in-patient care will set you back by around HKD $5,640 per day, and a C-section maternity delivery package costs up to HKD $60,500 (excluding all additional charges, such as doctors’ and nursing fees).

 What are Hong Kong’s best hospitals?

 And you will notice that many of the top-ranked facilities on the site belong to the private sector, so if you wish to receive private treatment without breaking the bank, having a comprehensive health insurance plan is essential.

 Finding the best health insurance in Hong Kong

-- Dental and vision coverage: These are common add-ons for those looking to cover their dental and optical expenses.
+- Dental coverage and vision coverage: These are common add-ons for those looking to cover their dental and optical expenses.